3801 SW Longview Rd, Lee's Summit, MO 64081

 After these items are complete and payment has been made, a trainer will contact you within 48 hours to set up your first session, unless the PAR Q indicates the need for physician’s medical release.

-LVCC 24 Hour Cancellation Policy.
-A 24 hour notice of cancellation or change in your personal training appointment is required at the LVCC.
-If an appointment is cancelled or changed within less than 24 hours of the scheduled appointment, a refund will NOT be processed.
-In the event of a cancellation by the trainer prior to the 24 hour notice, the appointment may be rescheduled or refunded.
+LVCC 24-Hour Cancellation Policy.
+A 24-hour notice of cancellation or change in your personal training appointment is required at the LVCC.
+If an appointment is canceled or changed within less than 24 hours of the scheduled appointment, a refund will NOT be processed.
+In the event of a cancellation by the trainer prior to the 24-hour notice, the appointment may be rescheduled or refunded.
 In the event of a cancellation by the trainer less than 24 hours of the scheduled appointment, you may reschedule your appointment and will receive an additional 15 minutes of service at no charge.